scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/1-real-own-dns-resolution-example.md

         - `nslookup -type=ns  ns-252-a.gandi.net  217.70.186.184` -> Nothing, no delegation
         - `nslookup -type=A ns-252-a.gandi.net  217.70.186.184` -> `173.246.100.253`

+To be compared with [example given in DNS delegation](../4-bind-delegation/dns-delegation.md#do-we-always-need-a-glue-record)

 `.site` and `it` are working the same, in particular for step 2.